tjburns08/preprint_history_by_tweets/README.md

 ## How to use
 After you pip install the requirements.txt file:
 1. Go to src/
 2. Run scrape_tweets.py.
 Note that the file users.csv contains the twitter users you want to scrape.
 In this case, it's biorxiv and medrxiv.
+This will produce output as csv files that sit in data/.
 3. Run biorxiv_medrxiv_history.ipynb to get the updated table.
 4. To get the html file, run jupyter nbconvert --to html --no-input biorxiv_medrxiv_history.ipynb